 The Council's Conservation Officer can provide specialist advice on the historic built environment.
 It is their responsibility to secure the preservation and enhancement of East Cambridgeshire's rich and diverse heritage.
 They are responsible for the following:

-N.B..
-There is no charge for general advice from the conservation officer who will endeavor to respond to your enquiry within 14 working days.
+Please note there is no charge for general advice from the Conservation Officer who will endeavour to respond to your enquiry within 14 working days.